 A lot has changed since your parents were parents themselves.
 You might have different ideas about discipline, food, safety, or sleep.
-Express appreciation for grandparents’ efforts, while at the same time respectfully sharing your parenting values and priorities.
-Be clear about non-negotiables, such as car seat usage or movie viewing, but give grandparents slack on other things.
+Express appreciation for grandparents’ efforts, while, at the same time, respectfully sharing your parenting values and priorities.
+Be clear about non-negotiables, such as car seat usage or movie viewing, but give them slack on other things.
 Children are adaptable and can adjust to different ways of doing things.

-  Strong family relationships can be a source of joy for everyone involved.
-Develop traditions for regularly connecting to build those relationships.
+Strong family relationships can be a source of joy for everyone involved!

 Additional Resources on Bonding with Grandparents

 - Your mom or dad was a blessing when you returned from maternity leave – providing excellent care for your child in a way that only grandparents can.
 But you may not have that level of support forever.
 Consider the benefits of an early childhood education program and how you can smoothly transition your whole family when it’s time.

 - Whether your parents live close by, your spouse’s parents live out of state or some combination of both – it can be tricky to ensure that everyone feels included in your child’s life.
 Discover three tips for balancing time with both sets of grandparents.

 - Are you caring for your elderly mom or dad from afar?
 Elder care expert Sharon Roth Maguire from BrightStar Care speaks to the pragmatic side of long distance caregiving in this Bright Horizons podcast episode.

 August 28, 2020